 I also needed everyone to fill out a Model Release.
 Here is the short form I use on card stock.

 My assistant hands out pens and cards to make all this go fast.
-I use the Software fotoBiz to create the model releases.
+Then, I use the Software fotoBiz to create the model releases.
 It comes with the wording as well for the model release.

 I hope these tips can help you the next time you need to quickly identify a large number of people in your group photos.